Rice–Poindexter case: August 17

 At 2 a.m., a call was made to the Omaha police 911 operator reporting a woman dragged screaming into a vacant house at 2867 Ohio Street.
 Patrolman James Sledge and his partner Michael Lamson were assigned to the call.
 (Sledge was the younger brother of ATF agent Thomas Sledge, who himself had been an Omaha Police officer.)
-Two other cruisers volunteered to go on the call including Larry Minard and John Tess and Paul Rust.
+Two other cruisers volunteered to go on the call including Larry Minard, John Tess and Paul Rust.
 A total of four cars carrying eight police officers arrived at 2867 Ohio Street.
 No neighbors corroborated the information that a woman had been dragged screaming into the vacant house.
 The caller had given a boarded up house as his address.
 The police officers noticed a suitcase on its side lying halfway inside and halfway outside the doorway.
 Five officers stepped over the suitcase and entered the house.
 Larry Minard tripped over the suitcase as he left 2867 Ohio.
 The resultant explosion killed him and seriously injured Tess.